statisticsnorway/java-vtl-tools/README.md

-# java-vtl-connectors
+# java-vtl-tools
-A collection of connectors implemented for java-vtl
+A collection of tools for Java VTL.